 You can obtain recycled R22 now for existing air conditioning systems that use this specific refrigerant.

-The cost of R22 is increasing because of the decreasing supply, and will no longer be accessible for use at all by 2020.
+The cost of R22 is rising because of the decreasing supply, and will no longer be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was manufactured after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
-However, if your AC equipment was produced before January 2010, you have a few options:
+If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
+However, if your AC equipment was produced before January 2010, you have some options:

 1) Invest in an upgraded, more environmentally-friendly system, which uses the approved air conditioner refrigerant.

-2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved AC refrigerant.
-Keep in mind, this is not recommended because it could invalidate your warranty(ies).
+2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
+However, this is not recommended because it could invalidate your warranty(ies).

 3) Continue to use recycled R22 until 2020.